ipdk-io/k8s-infra-offload/docs/Setup.md

 Once InfraP4d is running, Kubernetes can load its P4 pipeline and offload various functionalities on it (i.e. on the P4 data plane).

+On the Intel IPU, k8s-infra olload can run in 2 different modes details of which are present later in the doc.
+   a.
+The host mode, where every component runs on the host and offload happens from host.

+   b.
+The split mode, where the inframanager runs on IPU ARM cores for rule offloads while the infraagent runs on host.

 The instructions to setup the target and install infrap4d and its dependencies, are different for the two targets.
 See [Target Setup for P4-DPDK](guides/setup/target-setup-dpdk.md) for instructions on